- Home

 Hummus is a popular creamy Middle Eastern dip that makes for a filling snack.

-Traditional hummus, like in this Downshiftology recipe, contains a blend of chickpeas, tahini, olive oil, cumin, garlic, and lemon juice.
-Though, you can also flavour your hummus with additional ingredients such as red pepper, caramelised onion, or sweet chilli.
+Traditional hummus, like in this Downshiftology recipe, is a blend of chickpeas, tahini, olive oil, cumin, garlic, and lemon juice.
+You can also flavour your hummus with additional ingredients such as red pepper, caramelised onion, or sweet chilli.

-Chickpeas are the main ingredient in hummus and are a good source of protein and fibre, both of which help you to feel full for longer.
-They also contain potassium and magnesium, which are known for their heart health-boosting qualities.
+Chickpeas are the main ingredient and are a good source of protein and fibre, both of which help you feel full for longer.
+They also contain potassium and magnesium, which are known to boost heart health.

 7. Strawberry and banana smoothie

-Smoothies can be an efficient way to get your 5-a-day, keep energy levels high in between meals, and satisfy your sweet tooth.
-They can also make for a convenient on-the-go breakfast if you’re short on time.
+Smoothies can be an efficient way to get your five-a-day, keep up energy levels between meals, and satisfy your sweet tooth.
+They can also make a convenient on-the-go breakfast.

 If you’re looking for somewhere to start, why not check out our strawberry and banana smoothie recipe?